meeki007/node-red-contrib-timeframerlt/readme.md

 =========================

-A <a href="http://nodered.org" target="_new">Node-RED</a> A Trigger and Rate Limit Node to pass messages if user count has been met within a defined user time frame.
+<a href="http://nodered.org" target="_new">Node-RED</a> A Trigger and Rate Limit Node to pass messages if user count has been met within a defined user time frame.

 ---